IMPORTANT: To be considered for PhD program, you must complete the application through ASU's online portal AND submit your material through Slideroom.

 Yes, the department may fund all of its admitted doctoral students with a teaching or research assistantship.
 The assistantships typically are for 20 hours per week, which include the student’s health care premium, tuition waiver (not fee waiver), and compensation.

-The 9-month academic year compensation rates for 2021-2022 are $19,172 (pre-masters) and $19,672 (post-masters).
+The 9-month academic year compensation rate for 2023-2024 is $24,586.
 The Department of Psychology strives to provide summer support for all doctoral students in addition to academic year support.

 No application needed.
 New PhD admits are automatically considered for an available position after current students’ funding sources are determined.